SFSU-Bethel-Instructional/sobel-harness-instructional/README.md

 You can verify your result by displaying the image with the python script provided.
 For example,

+    module load python
-% python scripts/imshow.py processed-raw-int8-4x-gpu.dat 7112 5146
+    python scripts/imshow.py processed-raw-int8-4x-gpu.dat 7112 5146

 This will display the results of the "correct results" of the sobel filter applied to the default input dataset, zebra-gray-int8-4x.

 Note: if you're running this script from Perlmutter, please be sure that you:
 * ssh -Y user@perlmutter-p1.nersc.gov when you connect so that X connections are tunneled through ssh, and the image will actually display remotely, and
-* do a %module load python    otherwise you will be accessing an outdated version of python.
+* do a module load python    otherwise you will be accessing an outdated version of python.

 # Adding your code to the sobel_gpu.cu